cisco-open/sdwan-lab-deployment-tool/README.md

       │ delete                  Delete the CML lab and all the lab data.                                                                                                                           │
       │ deploy                  Deploy a new Catalyst SD-WAN lab pod.                                                                                                                              │
       │ restore                 Restore Catalyst SD-WAN POD from backup.                                                                                                                           │
-      │ setup                   Setup on-prem CML to use Catalyst SD-WAN Lab automation.                                                                                                           │
+      │ setup                   Setup CML to use Catalyst SD-WAN Lab automation.                                                                                                           │
       │ sign                    Sign CSR using the SD-WAN Lab Deployment Tool Root CA.                                                                                                             │
       ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯